zhenrong-wang/BTAS/README.md

 1. Use git to clone this code: `git clone https://github.com/zhenrong-wang/filter-uniq-ints.git`
 2. Change your directory: `cd filter-uniq-ints`

-**For the main branch:**
+**For the c-branch**

 3. a.
+Build with the C compiler: `gcc *.c -Ofast -Wall -o YOUR_PROGRAM_NAME`

+**For the cpp-branch:**

+3. b.
 Configure CMake: `cmake -B cmake-build-release -DCMAKE_BUILD_TYPE=Release`
-4. a.
+4. b.
 Build command example: `cmake --build cmake-build-release --config Release --target all`
-5. a.
+5. b.
 Change your directory: `cd cmake-build-release`
-6. a.
+6. b.
 Build with make: `make`

-**For the c-branch**

-1. b.
-Build with the C compiler: `gcc *.c -Ofast -Wall -o YOUR_PROGRAM_NAME`

 ## 3.2 Run